anton-isidore/articles/articles/privacy-the-browsing/privacy-the-browsing.md

 ### How to combat fingerprinting

 Combating fingerprinting is currently nearly impossible.
 [Tor is trying to do it](https://blog.torproject.org/browser-fingerprinting-introduction-and-challenges-ahead) but there are still many issues.
-For example [here](https://gitlab.torproject.org/tpo/applications/tor-browser/-/issues/28290).

 Some tools can tell, how much unique the browser is: